LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/06_working_with_textures/index.md

 - You used the `sourceRectangle` parameter to draw specific regions from a texture.
 - You explored sprite layering using the `layerDepth` parameter and different [**SpriteSortMode**](xref:Microsoft.Xna.Framework.Graphics.SpriteSortMode) options.

-In the next chapter, we'll take what we've learned about working with textures and learn techniques to optimize rendering to reduce texture swapping.
+In the next chapter, we will take what we've learned about working with textures and learn techniques to optimize rendering to reduce texture swapping.

 ## Test Your Knowledge